thatoddmailbox/kvm-fw/README.md

 You should connect the ground, nRST, and SWIM pins from the board to your ST-LINK.
 You can also connect the 3.3V power pin if you want to power the board from your ST-LINK.
 If you do that, then make sure the board is not otherwise connected to power.
 Do _not_ connect multiple sources of power at the same time.

 ## Building
-Run the `./build.sh` script to build the keypad firmware.
-The final output will be an Intel Hex file in `keypad/main.ihx`.
+Run the `./build.sh` script to build the base and keypad firmwares.
+The final outputs will be two Intel Hex files, `base/main.ihx` and `keypad/main.ihx`.
 The `./upload-base.sh` and `./upload-keypad.sh` scripts will upload the base or keypad firmware to a connected STM8S003F3.